bellobambo/vault_fe/README.md

 - Spend from categories such as Food, Transport, Academics, Entertainment/Utilities, and Other.
 - Swap unused allocation between categories.
 - Use Batch Transactions with Sui Programmable Transaction Blocks (PTBs) to submit multiple spends, swaps, or overspends with one wallet confirmation.
-- Use Treasury Rebalance to move idle capital from the category with the highest remaining balance toward the category with the weakest remaining balance.
+- Use Treasury Rebalance to move idle funds from the category with the highest remaining balance toward the category with the weakest remaining balance.
 - Save receipts, notes, transaction memories, and documents with Walrus/MemWal.
 - Search saved financial memory from the app.
 - View SUI/USD estimates beside balances and action amounts.